i2a/SoSdf/README.md

 # SoSdf

-Get your next place to eat
+Get your next place to eat.
+Please contribute to the places, see the [other repo](https://github.com/i2a/SoSdf-static).

 ---